 A score of 80% is required to pass each section, except a score of 90% is required to pass the Professional Standards and Code of Ethics Section.
 Students receive their grades and Certified Grant Writer Credential by mail within four weeks after the exam.

 As an IACET Approved Provider, AGWA offers CEUs.
-Students may earn 4.7 CEUs by completing all assignments and attending the entire 4-day workshop and 1-day Review Course.
+Students may earn 5.9 CEUs by completing all online assignments, attending the entire 4-day workshop and completing assignments, and attending the 1-day Review Course.
 The CEU certificate must be purchased before the first online assignment is turned into the instructor.

 Rescheduling, Cancellation, Refunds